 Databases are large collections of electronic materials.
 You can use them to search for journal articles, ebooks, statistics, newspaper articles and other resources for your assignments.

 Our Find Databases Tool allows you to browse for databases by subject or search for the name of a database.
 If you're unsure where to get started, we have selected a couple of Databases which are useful for Human Movement.

-- Academic Search Premier - full text for over 1,200 journals covering the social sciences, humanities, general science, multi-cultural studies and education.
+- Academic Search Complete - full text for over 1,200 journals covering the social sciences, humanities, general science, multi-cultural studies and education.